Modulational Instability in the Ostrovsky Equation and Related Models: Asymptotically small-amplitude periodic traveling waves

-the kernel is trivial otherwise.
-Using a Lyapunov-Schmidt argument, one can thus establish the existence of a one-parameter family of non-trivial, even solutions of $F(w,c;k)$ bifurcating from $w\equiv 0$ and $c=c_0$.
-This argument is elementary and follows the same lines as those in \cite{EK_local}, and is hence omitted here.
-The result of this analysis is summarized in the following.
+i.e. $k$ should be chosen so that (H3) holds.
+Using a Lyapunov-Schmidt argument, one can thus establish the existence of a one-parameter family of non-trivial, even solutions $(w(a;k)(\cdot),c(a;k))$ of $F(w,c;k)$ bifurcating from $w\equiv 0$ and $c=c_0$ and defined for $|a|\ll 1$ provided that $k>0$ satisfies the non-resonance condition \eqref{e:k_cond}.
+This existence argument is elementary and follows the same lines as those in \cite{EK_local,Johnson2013StabilityEquations}, and is hence omitted here.
+A key feature of the solutions $(w(a;k)(\cdot),c(a;k))$, however, is that they depend analytically on the parameter $a$ for $|a|\ll 1$.
+Exploiting that fact, the next result further establishes analytic expansions for these solutions valid for all $|a|\ll 1$.